MCYP-UniversidadReyJuanCarlos/17-18_jocafe/README.md

     sudo docker build . -t websectester
     sudo docker run -p 8080:8080 websectester

 The first command compiles the application and builds its Docker image, including the analysis tools.
-Te second command runs the container and starts the WebSecTester REST service listening at port TCP:8080 by default.
+The second command runs the container and starts the WebSecTester REST service listening at port 8080 by default.
 If you want to start it in another port, just change the first number in the -p parameter.

 ### Docker unit tests